Fact Sheets - Fleas

+The flea most commonly encountered in Maine is the cat flea.
 Although fleas are capable of transmitting diseases, this is rare in Maine.
-The fleas most commonly encountered in Maine are dog and cat fleas.

 Fleas pass through a complete life cycle: egg, larva, pupa, and adult.
 The clear-to-white eggs can be seen without magnification.
 Eggs are laid on pets or other warm blooded hosts but may be found wherever they fall off a flea infested pet.
+Eggs and flea feces often accumulate where pets rest and has the appearance of mixed salt and pepper.
 It takes from one to 12 days for the eggs to hatch.

 The emerging eyeless, legless, whitish, maggot-like larvae seek protected areas in floor cracks, carpets, or in pets’ beds, where they feed on organic material such as food, animal waste and adult flea fecal material.
 The larvae molt three times and mature in seven to 15 days.
 Unfavorable conditions such as dryness may extend the larval stage to over six months.
 The larvae often hide in moist sand and pet runways.

 The mature larvae enter the pupal stage after spinning silken cocoons from their saliva mixed with other debris.
 In about seven days, the adult fleas are ready to emerge from their cocoons.
 Sometimes they rest in the cocoons until a noise or vibration indicates the presence of an animal or human.
-This is why severe flea problems are often noted after returning from several weeks of vacation, when the fleas are primed for their first blood meal.
+This is why severe flea problems are often noted after returning from several weeks of vacation or moving into an empty house, when the fleas are primed for their first blood meal.

 The female fleas (1/8″) are a bit larger than the males.
 Their narrow bodies, with bristles pointed backwards and long, spiny legs, can move forward quickly through fur, hair, feathers, and some loosely woven fabrics.
 Their hind legs are adapted for jumping.
 Sucking mouthparts are used to obtain blood from the host, which could be a cat, dog, bird, human, or other warm blooded animal.

 It takes 27 to 40 days for the cat flea to complete one life cycle, one generation.
 A female flea must have a blood meal before she lays eggs, even though she has mated.
 A hot, dry summer reduces the number of fleas, whereas humid, rainy weather favors their increase.
-Environmental conditions greatly affect the length of flea’s life. too.
+Environmental conditions greatly affect the length of flea’s life too.
 Under hot and dry conditions, an adult flea may live from two to five days without a blood meal.
 Under more favorable conditions and with adequate blood meals, it may survive from one month to a year.
 The average life of an adult flea without a blood meal is two months.
-In Maine, all fleas probably overwinter outside in the larval stage.
-Fleas on animals, in homes, or in favorable temperatures can therefore be a continuous problem.
+Cat fleas can be found on wild animals or pets in favorable temperatures and humidity and therefore can be a continuous problem.

 Pets and other animals are usually blamed for carrying fleas, and perhaps correctly so.
 But rats and mice can also be sources of fleas or causes of continuing infestation.
 However, fleas can survive in homes where there are only humans.
 It is a fact that some humans are resistant to or immune to flea bites.
 That is, they can live with the fleas and not be aware that pests are present.
 But most people are very sensitive to flea bites.
 Flea bites are most likely to be found on the legs of people in flea infested areas.
 The bites have a red halo around a small red spot, and they may swell.
 Several over-the-counter medications may give some relief for flea bites.